piccolbo/altair_recipes/README.rst

-A collection of advanced statistical graphics for vega
+A collection of ready-made statistical graphics for vega.

 * Free software: BSD license